dadrus/jpa-unit/README.md

 - `orderBy` of type `String[]` which takes a list of columns to be used for sorting rows to determine the order of data sets comparison (Not supported by all database types).
 - `excludeColumns` of type `String[]` which takes a list of columns to be excluded during the comparison.
 - `filter` of type `Class<?>[]` which takes a list of custom filters to be applied during verification in the specified order (Not supported by all database types)
 - `strict` of type `boolean` which defines whether the performed verification about expected data sets is strict or not.
 In strict mode all tables/collections and entries not defined in the expected data sets are considered to be an error.
-By default strict mode is disabled.
+This is the **default** strategy.

 Both `orderBy` and `excludeColumns` properties can be used to define columns with and without dotted notation.
 With dotted notation one can explicitly define the table/collection in addition to the actual field/property (see also the example below).